- RuneScape Wiki

-A quiet town on the west bank of the River Lum, Lumbridge presents a good start to adventurers just fresh from the conflict of the Troll Warzone.
+A quiet town on the west bank of the River Lum, Lumbridge presents a good start for adventurers fresh from the conflict of the Troll Warzone.
 The weather is always fine and the citizens are usually friendly.
-Despite its imposing castle, ruled by the generous Duke Horacio, the town is founded on its farms.
+Despite its imposing castle, the seat of the generous Duke Horacio, the town is founded on its farms.
 There is much to do in Lumbridge, though, and it boasts a variety of training and practice opportunities, whatever your particular interests may be.

 Lumbridge lies directly south of Varrock, the capital of Misthalin and seat of King Roald.
 East from Lumbridge is the gate to Al Kharid, a major desert town that spans the desert from the Lumbridge gate to the Shantay Pass.
-Travelling west from Lumbridge - if you want to navigate the dangers of a god's battlefield - will deliver you to Draynor Village, a small town menaced by the ominous Draynor Manor.
+Travelling west from Lumbridge - if you want to navigate the dangers of a god's battlefield - will deliver you to Draynor, a small town menaced by the ominous Draynor Manor.

 As a rural township, there is a cluster of farms to the north where the locals scratch a living from the soil.
 There is also a windmill, which supplies most of the surrounding region with flour for bread, cakes and other baked treats.
 To the south of the town is Lumbridge Swamp, a sodden and dreary area filled with twisted mangroves and home to The Nexus.